phoddie/compileDataView/readme.md

 };
 ```

-This declaration uses only one byte of storage.
+This declaration uses a 1-byte `ArrayBuffer`.

 Bitfields and arrays are mutually exclusive: you cannot have an array of `Uint` values.